Explore Charlecote's gardens this summer

-Look for the mulberry trees by the entrance to the woodland garden in late July and early August - you're welcome to try the fruit when it's black like a blackberry but be careful!
+Look for the mulberry trees by the entrance to the woodland garden - you're welcome to try the fruit when it's black like a blackberry but be careful!
 The fruits are very soft so make sure they don't stain your clothes - they wouldn't transport well which is why they are rarely grown commercially.

 Now known as the woodland garden, Mary Elizabeth’s Wilderness flourishes beyond the long border.
 Her Victorian visitors – like our visitors today - would have been entranced by rare and unusual shade-loving plants and ferns in this tranquil haven.

 The Victorian craze for ferns was called "pteridomania" and it's worth taking time to discover the different species of our fern collection and their varied forms.

 Its interior is still too fragile for us to allow entry to visitors, so we usually keep it closed but you can discover more with our article here.

 You can see how the Lucy family influence still prevails in the gardens today with the topiary in Green Court.
 The present baronet, Sir Edmund Fairfax-Lucy created the formal design based on 3-dimensional mathematical relationships between the house, the gatehouse and this lawned forecourt.